Schrubitteflau/compression-suite/README.md

 6. Rebuild the video track using only the unique slides and the recorded timestamps, drastically reducing the number of frames and therefore the file size :D

+### Room for optimizations

+There are many opportunities to make each process more efficient.
+Take the frame-extraction stage, for example.

+If the content type is known to be a slide presentation, it may not be necessary to extract every single frame.
+Instead of processing each of the 60 frames per second, we could sample every 12th frame (or any other ratio).
+If the user accepts a small loss of synchronization accuracy, the slide transition might occur within at most 11 frames of the detected moment.
+For a presenter advancing slides manually, that trade-off can drastically improve performance.

+Another idea would be to use a dichotomy strategy to detect slide changes.
+As long as the presenter does not go backward to a previous slide, this would efficiently pinpoint change moments with very few frame reads.
+The downside is determining the exact timestamps of each slide, which may make this approach less accurate for reconstruction.
+However, if the goal is simply to extract all unique slides as images, without caring about the timeline, this method could be extremely fast.

+To sum up, the more the workflow understands the expected content, the more opportunities exist to optimize it :D

 ## And what about the audio track?

 Since presentations typically involve speech only, encoding the audio using Opus (around 40 kbps) can produce a huge reduction in size with virtually no audible loss in quality.